GarrisonJ/GarrisonJ.github.io/_posts/2015-05-15-easy-red-black-tree.markdown

 That's it.
 You have a Red-Black tree.

-If you want to learn more, read [_Purely Functional Data Structures_](http://amzn.to/1Kdg2iD) By Chris Okasaki.
+If you want to learn more, read [_Purely Functional Data Structures_](http://amzn.to/1Kdg2iD) by Chris Okasaki.
 I stole most of my implementation from this book.
 The `build` diagram is also from the book.

 - - -